 Who is eligible?

-Students who are in grades 4th-7th grades and attend schools in the West Dade area welcome to apply for the FIU ENLACE Program.
+Students who are in 5th-7th grades and attend schools in the West Dade area welcome to apply for the FIU ENLACE Program.
 Students must have a “B” average and should exhibit a high degree of interest in learning and in obtaining a college/university education.
 Applications are ready on April 1st, please contact the ENLACE office (305) 348-3714.
 For the after school program students should attend the above mentioned schools, be in grades 2nd – 4th and be identified as struggling readers in need of additional academic support.
 Students scoring a 1 or 2 on the FCAT are also encouraged to apply.

 In addition, ENLACE Saturday Parent meetings are open to all parents.

 Academic classes are taught by certified teachers using the latest educational tools.
 In addition, Fit Kids, Inc offers nutrition and physical fitness education.
 The Yaeger Foundation teaches students about technology and leadership skills.
 And the Non-Violence Project instructs students on having respect for others, developing a high self esteem, and solving problems without violence.

 When do students do their homework?

 During the school year it is important that the majority of homework be done at home in order for children to establish good study habits.
 However, for those students who need extra help with their homework, we offer homework assistance in the afterschool program.

 The fee for the after school program is determined by the school site and is based on a sliding scale depending on family economic status.
 There are no additional fees for these services.
 All students are required to have the school insurance which is in effect for the complete school year including summer.

 Summer program fees are a one-time registration fee based on a sliding scale as follows: Free Lunch students $25, Reduced Lunch $50, and Others $90.